bydavy/EFI-ASRock-Z390-Phantom-Gaming/README.md

 ### Sleep

-* Crash on sleep: fix was to install EmuVariableUefi-64.efi
+* Crash on sleep: fix was to install AptioMemoryFix-64.efi and EmuVariableUefi-64.efi
-* Sleep wake cycle: fix was a custom DSDT (somehow an XDCI device was waking it up)
+* Sleep wake cycle: fix was a custom DSDT (somehow an XDCI device was waking up the pc)

 ### USB mapping